medive42/MWP/wp-content/plugins/ml-slider-pro/readme.txt

 - Initial Version

 == Upgrade Notice ==
-* 2.12.0 : Update now if you have been experiencing issues with video autoplay
+* 2.13.2 : Update now if you are using NivoSlider and your captions disappeared